lzhyu/Human-Motion-Post-Processing/README.md

 # Human Motion Post-Processing
-This repository provides code for reducing foot skating in human motion sequences.
+Welcome to our repository, a dedicated space offering an innovative tool designed to minimize foot skating in human motion sequences.
+This tool is user-friendly and ensures that no additional artifacts are introduced.

-We also provide tools to convert other representations to SMPL parameters.
+In addition, we provide versatile tools capable of converting various representations into SMPL parameters, further enhancing user convenience.
 ## ▶️ Demo

 Our method eliminates foot skating when the person is standing on one foot.